-Once the CCWD surveyor completes the Observation Surveys at each site listed in Table 1, the surveyor will administer an on-site recreation visitor questionnaire survey to randomly selected recreation visitors.
-The visitor questionnaire survey will collect visitor perceptions, attitudes, and satisfaction levels on current resource conditions (i.e., users’ feelings towards current water or use levels), visitors’ zip codes, user characteristics, recreational activities, recreation facility development, management concerns, and overall recreational experiences.
+Once the CCWD surveyor completes the Observation Surveys at each site listed in Table 2, the surveyor will administer an on-site recreation visitor questionnaire survey (visitor survey) to randomly selected recreation visitors.
+The visitor survey will collect visitor perceptions, attitudes, and satisfaction levels on current resource conditions (i.e., users’ feelings towards current water or use levels), recreational activities, recreation facility development, management concerns, and overall recreational experiences specific to the recreation site and Project impoundment the visitor is intercepted at (i.e., New Spicer Meadow Reservoir, North Fork Diversion Dam impoundment, or Beaver Creek Diversion Dam impoundment).
+The visitor survey will also ask general questions of each visitor surveyed (e.g., zip code, visitor and group characteristics, history of recreation use at the Project impoundment, etc.).

-CCWD will collect non-response bias during visitor survey collection, whereby CCWD’s surveyor will collect the following information from visitors who refuse to complete the survey – refusal reason and their primary recreation activity.
+CCWD will collect non-response bias during visitor survey collection, whereby CCWD’s surveyor will collect the following information from visitors who refuse to complete the survey – refusal reason and their observed recreation activity.
 For all survey efforts, the number of refusals will be recorded.

 CCWD will administer the visitor survey on-site where recreation visitors are readily visible and willing to participate.
 The visitor survey will be provided in English.
 The visitor survey will address visitor use characteristics and preferences including: